martinpercu/node-for-start/README.md

 "addon.hello()"<br>
 Should print ===> world

 ## HTTP  Process
 - Create a file http.js in the modules folder
 - In this file just how to create a server.

+## Operating system
+- Example of know about the os with node.
+- Is a file os.js